ROCm/rocm-examples/Libraries/rocSPARSE/level_3/bsrmm/README.md

 - and $A'$ is the result of applying to matrix $A$ one of the `rocsparse_operation` described below.

 ## Application flow
-1. Setup a sparse matrix in BSR format.
+1. Set up a sparse matrix in BSR format.
 Allocate an $A$ and a $B$ matrix and set up $\alpha$ and $\beta$ scalars.
-2. Setup a handle, a matrix descriptor.
+2. Set up a handle, a matrix descriptor.
-3. Allocate device memory and copy input matrix from host to device.
+3. Allocate device memory and copy input matrices from host to device.
 4. Compute a sparse matrix multiplication, using BSR storage format.
 5. Copy the result matrix from device to host.
 6. Clear rocSPARSE allocations on device.